marick/Midje/README.md

     clojure.test.
 (Indeed, it uses clojure.test's
     reporting mechanism.)
 If, however, you want
     `numerical-reverser` to use a function that
-    doesn't exist yet, you can fake that function out like
+    hasn't been coded yet, you can fake out that function like
     this:

         (expect (numerical-reverser 103) => 301